 The easiest way to find an apartment is to search online, e.g. on www.laendleimmo.at.

 In Austria it’s mandatory to register your place of residence.
 Register at the registration office (usually part of the town hall/municipal office) within three days of moving into your new accommodation.

 Find an exciting job with the most innovative companies in Vorarlberg.
 Click here for our job database!

 Social security and health care system

 As soon as you work full or part time, you are covered by Austrian social insurance.
 The contributions are automatically deducted from your salary.
 Austrian social insurance includes health, accident, unemployment and pension insurance.

 In order to receive your salary, pay the rent and carry out other money transactions, you need an Austrian bank account.
 You can open one at any local bank.
 You will need your passport to open an account.

 Need to know more?

-Find many helpful tips on administrative matters, residence and work permits, recognition of qualifications and more at www.workinaustria.com
+Find many helpful tips on administrative matters, residence and work permits, recognition of qualifications and more at the Vorarlberg edition of “The Essential Guide to Living and Working in Austria” or at www.workinaustria.com